It was the sweltering weekend of the Fourth of July. We were headed west across the

 We found rooms at the Holiday Inn for our group of four adults and four children.

 to have to spend the afternoon in the motel pool.

 While our son and his wife got the kids settled, DH and I walked across the street and into--what else--Kentucky Fried Chicken.
 We felt like we were invisible.
 None of the employees even looked up when we walked in.
 At last, moving at a lingering pace through a zone of his own, one finally took our order.
 After we got the chicken dinners and took them back to the motel for the kids, DH and I decided we’d get our own meal at a nearby restaurant: The Cracker Barrel Country Store.

 It was a fifth dimension beyond that which is known to man.
-It was a souvenir store as vast as space and as timeless as infinity.
+It was a souvenir store as chaotic as a sideshow and as immeasurable as the universe.
 It was the middle ground between light and shadow, between imagination and superstition.

 A waitress with a perky apron and big, big hair parked us at a table and fed us potatoes and gravy, cold cider and pie.

 While we waited for our food we tried to use our cell phones and discovered that, although there were three cell towers within a half mile of our location, we were unable to get service.
 We were on the shadowy tip of reality: on a through route to weirdness and the unexplainable.

 As we were paying our bill at the register, the cashier smiled, looked us in the eye and said, “Y’all want some fudge,” drawing the last word out into two syllables.
 Suddenly we did and ordered a slab.